mgravi7/EnvoyK8SPOC/scripts/USAGE.md

 ```

 **What the script checks:**
-- ✅ Detects Phase 2 or Phase 3 deployment
-- ✅ Pod status (all Running?)
+- ✓ Pod status (all Running?)
-- ✅ Services and endpoints
+- ✓ Services and endpoints
-- ✅ ConfigMaps and Secrets
+- ✓ ConfigMaps and Secrets
-- ✅ Gateway status (Phase 3)
+- ✓ Gateway status
-- ✅ HTTPRoutes (Phase 3)
+- ✓ HTTPRoutes
-- ✅ SecurityPolicies (Phase 3)
+- ✓ SecurityPolicies
-- ✅ Recent logs from all services
+- ✓ Recent logs from each service

 ### Testing